Key Takeaways

 Oklahoma Law: Vacation as "Wages"

-Here's the critical starting point that many discussions overlook: Oklahoma statute 40 O.S. § 165.1(4) expressly defines vacation pay as "wages."
+Here's the critical starting point that many discussions overlook: Oklahoma statute 40 O.S. § 165.1(4) includes holiday and vacation pay in the definition of "wages" when the compensation is earned and due through an agreement between the employer and employee or provided in an established policy.

-This is significant because wages are not discretionary benefits—they are earned compensation that employees have a legal right to receive.
-The Oklahoma Protection of Labor Act requires employers to pay all wages owed on regular paydays and upon separation.
+This is significant because wages are not discretionary once they are earned and due.
+The Oklahoma Protection of Labor Act requires employers to pay wages owed on regular paydays and upon separation.
+If you're navigating a separation that involves both vacation payout and a severance agreement, make sure to understand how the two interact.

 The Regulatory Interpretation vs. The Statute

-• Payment is agreed upon between employer and employee, OR
+- Agreed upon between employer and employee, or

 This creates an important distinction:

-• Policy promises payout: If the policy promises payout, the employee is clearly entitled
+- Policy promises payout: If the policy promises payout and the employee satisfies the conditions, the employee has a strong wage claim

 When Employers Must Pay